Law, Innovation and Technologies (11271.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Further readings and material will be provided via Canvas or pointed to in the lectures and tutorials.
+Further readings and material will be provided via the unit Canvas site or pointed to in the lectures and tutorials.
 Students are encouraged to read widely and autonomously.

 You are expected to: